All eyes are on whether the CPI will affect the upside potential of the rising U.S. dollar

 - Brazil: Retail Sales

-In yesterday’s U.S. currency markets, the dollar emerged as the strongest currency during U.S. trading hours, despite the release of the FOMC minutes revealing that a majority of members supported a significant 50-basis-point rate cut.The EUR/USD pair fell from 1.0980 to 1.0935.
-It declined as it encountered resistance at the 20-period moving average (MA) on the hourly chart.
+In the foreign exchange market the previous day, the U.S. dollar emerged as the strongest currency during U.S. trading hours, even though the minutes of the FOMC meeting released yesterday revealed that a significant 50-basis-point rate cut had been supported by a majority of members.The EUR/USD pair fell from 1.0980 to 1.0935.
+It declined after encountering resistance at the 20-period moving average (MA) on the hourly chart.
 On the 4-hour chart, it is in a downtrend along the 10-period MA, and on the daily chart, it has already broken below the 75-period MA support line.